kumarav1nash/VendorPro.in/doc/todo/sprint-3.md

 ## Tasks

-### Sales Management
+### Sales Management UI

-#### TASK-022: Create Sales Entry Form for Salesmen
+#### TASK-022: Create Sales Entry Form UI for Salesmen
 - [ ] Priority: P0
-- Description: Implement the form for salesmen to record sales transactions.
+- Description: Implement the form UI for salesmen to record sales transactions using dummy data.
 - Acceptance Criteria:
   - Product selection from inventory with search
   - Quantity input with validation